deanmoses/tacocat-gallery-react-ampersand/app/scripts/README.md

-This directory contains the app's javascripts, JSX scripts, and other types of scripts.
+This directory contains the app's custom javascripts, React JSX scripts, and other types of scripts.
+Third party libraries are elsewhere.

 Before being deployed to production, a build process happens in development that compiles the JSX, combines all the scripts into a single file, and minifies it.